dictation-toolbox/natlink/confignatlinkvocolaunimacro/README.txt

 natlinkconfigfunctions.py.
 Just start this program from the start menu or the folder that you are in now.

-Quintijn Hoogenboom, February 18, took out in date
+Quintijn Hoogenboom, February 18, ???, reviewed April 6, 2009